pollyolly/DOMAIN-BUSINESS-EMAIL-NOTES/README.md

 7. Now create your Business email johnmarkroco@iwebitechnology.xyz in Zoho
 ```
 Note:
-- Verification of Zoho can only be used in your Original Domain Name DNS Provider (NameCheap)
+- Zoho verification method (in TXT Record) can only be used in your Original Domain Name DNS Provider (NameCheap)
   not The thirdparty (Interserver)
 ```
 ### Important Terminologies on DNS